Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Using absorbent briefs.

-With the help of occupational therapists, patients learn new ways to bathe and dress.
+With the help of occupational therapists, people who have had a stroke can learn new ways to bathe and dress.
 Your loved one may be taught to:

 Test water temperature with a hand or foot that was not affected by the stroke.